Amersfoort: Sports

 Amersfoort had its own professional football (soccer) club named HVC Amersfoort.
 It was founded on 30 July 1973, but disbanded on 30 June 1982 because of financial problems.
 The city also hosted the riding part of the modern pentathlon event for the 1928 Summer Olympics.
-Amersfoort also hosted the Dutch Open (tennis) tournament from 2002 till its end in 2008.
+Amersfoort also hosted the Dutch Open (tennis) tournament from 2002 until its end in 2008.

 The city is also home to the baseball and softball club Quick Amersfoort.
 The club's top men's baseball team plays in the Honkbal Hoofdklasse, the highest level of Dutch baseball.

-Other
+It is the hometown of field and track athlete Femke Bol.

+Landmarks

-The city has a zoo, DierenPark Amersfoort, which was founded in 1948.
-Amersfoort is the greenest city in the Netherlands.
+The DierenPark Amersfoort zoo was founded in 1948.

+Demographics

+As of 2020, Amersfoort had a total population of 157,276 people.